-I save a lot of sweater knitting patterns to my Bluprint wishlist, but rarely do I ever get around to knitting them.
+I save a lot of sweater knitting patterns to my Craftsy wishlist, but rarely do I ever get around to knitting them.
 That’s probably because all of them involve intense colorwork knitting, crazy cables, lots of shaping — and sometimes all three.

 Instead of longing for the time to knit difficult sweaters, I decided to instead focus on easy knit sweater patterns.
-Easy sweaters won’t just hang out on my Bluprint wishlist — I’ll actually have time to knit them!
+Easy sweaters won’t just hang out on my Craftsy wishlist — I’ll actually have time to knit them!
 These sweater patterns will also be fabulous for you if you are learning to knit your first sweater, or if you’re just pushed for time.

-Photo via Bluprint instructor Amy Ross
+Photo via Craftsy instructor Amy Ross

 1. My First Sweater Kit

 If you can knit and purl, you can make this sweater.
 Woo-hoo!
 This sweater is exclusively for students of Amy Ross’s My First Sweater class.
 Enroll in Amy’s class and you’ll automatically get the pattern for this and two other simple sweaters that are perfect for beginners.

 2. Ramona Cardigan

 This lovely cardigan is knit in bulky yarn, so it knits up quickly.
 And designer thebrownstitch knows that even beginners like to knit beautiful sweaters, so the instructions for the Ramona Cardigan are so detailed that this cardigan will be a breeze to knit.